idexus/Sharp.UI/doc/customcontentview.md

 ### Interface

-To auto-generate properties you have to set the `[BindableProperties]` attribute on an interface and the `[SharpObject]` attribute on a class.
+To auto-generate properties you have to set the `[BindableProperties]` attribute on the interface declaration and the `[SharpObject]` attribute on the class declaration.

 ```cs
 [BindableProperties]